elunna/nerfhack-changelog/README.md

 ### potion of milk
-* Non-cursed potions of milk reliably cancel out a lot of good and bad effects: hallucination, confusion, stunning, blindness, protection (from spells), reflection (from potions), phasing (from potions or phase spider corpses), invisibility, see invisible, and telepathy
+* Non-cursed potions of milk reliably cancel out a lot of good and bad effects: hallucination, confusion, stunning, blindness, protection (from spells), reflection (from potions), phasing (from potions or phase spider corpses), invisibility, see invisible, telepathy, and all vulnerabilities with timeouts
 * milk also will un-poly a player or monster back to their original form.
 **
 Other effects:**